Mimicoctopus1/6ame/README.md

 chat app) can be found in the
 [socket.io-explanation folder](https://glitch.com/edit/#!/ojvjpj?path=socket.io-explanation%2Fserver.js%3A1%3A0) (new tab only.
 CTRL + Click).
 * .env is the environment variables (secrets) file.
-I don't use this for anything because you when you edit the stuff in it from
+I don't use this for user data because when you edit it from JS, you can't make it show in the actual file.
-JS, it refreshes once you reload the page.
-Instead I use .data/userdata.json, but nobody sees this because the .data folder is hidden and you can only access it from the terminal, only nobody can get to the terminal unless they're an editor, have the link, or have remixed the project, but when you remix the project, the .data folder disappears.
+* You can't see the .data file because the .data folder is hidden and you can only access it from the terminal, only nobody can get to the terminal unless they're an editor, have the link, or have remixed the project, but when you remix the project, the .data folder disappears.
 If you're remixing this, you may want to create the .data/userdata.json file.
 * .gitignore tells which files for git to ignore (IDK what this means if you can clarify in the comments that would be nice)
 * .prettierrc is my [PRETTIER](https://prettier.io) format.
 If you would like to use the default PRETTIER format, simply delete the .prettierrc file and it will use the same format as Glitch.